HumdaanA/Multi-Agent-AI-Fitness-Assistant/README.md

 # Multi-Agent AI Fitness Assistant

 The Multi-Agent AI Fitness Assistant is a smart fitness tool designed to help users track their fitness journey with AI-powered assistance.
 It allows users to create a fitness profile, set fitness and nutrition goals, and receive AI-generated recommendations tailored to their needs.
 The assistant also enables users to keep fitness notes and interact with an AI agent for personalized fitness advice.

+You can view pictures of the different flows and the website [here](https://github.com/user-attachments/files/18862521/Multi.Agent.AI.fitness.assistant.Pictures.-.Humdaan.Ahmad.pdf).

 ## Features